danielshanahan/FileMakerInventoryResources/_articles/015-UnitOfMeasure.md

 ---
 layout: article
-collectiontitle: Unit of Measure
 title: Unit of Measure
-description: Units used for inventory items
+description: Creating a life cycle for your inventory
-permalink: /UnitOfMeasure.html
+permalink: /Unit-of-Measure.html
 ---

 # Unit of Measure